 About the Author

 My name is Randal Doering.
 I live in San Diego, California, in the United States.
-I have a bachelor of arts in creative writing (English) from San Francisco State University, and a master of arts in anthropology from Cal State East Bay, where I studied the Maya Indians to the fullest extent my degree program would allow.
+I have a bachelor of arts in creative writing (English) from San Francisco State University, and a masters of arts in anthropology from Cal State East Bay, where I studied the Maya Indians to the fullest extent my degree program would allow.
 I travel as much as I can and have been to Central America (Mexico, Guatemala, Belize, Honduras and Panama) a number of times, Canada, Egypt, England, France, Germany, Greece and Tanzania for a very nice safari, which I recommend to anyone who has ever thought of doing such a thing.
 Trust me: it is worth it.
 I travel at ecolodges when I can, because I love the out of doors and animals.
 I have done a fair bit of hiking and once hiked nine hundred miles on the Pacific Crest Trail, which was much fun.
 I walk most of the time and ride public transport when I must.

 If you read my books, feel free to drop me a line and let me know what you think.
-Reviews are rare in this business, and I always want to know if you like or dislike my books, so I know what to write in the future.
+Reviews are rare in this business, and I always want to know if you like or dislike my stories, so I know what to write in the future.
 Your opinion counts!